 This all allows your business to run lean, ensuring you only make purchase orders when necessary.
 Combined with automated sales order routing to reduce human error, ecomdash is a powerful ally in your new green ecommerce initiatives.

 So, what have we learned?
 We now know that customers are willing to pick your brand over another based on your commitment to sustainability.
-We’ve learned three ways any businesses can implement green ecommerce.
-But more than just a marketing gimmick, your strides toward sustainability should make you feel good as a business owner.
-We only have one Earth, and Mother Nature needs every ally she can get.
-Find yourself on the right side of history and invest in green ecommerce initiatives in 2017.
+We’ve learned three ways businesses can implement green ecommerce.
+Sustainability is more than just a marketing gimmick, it’s an initiative that consumers are demanding.
+Online shoppers are more purpose-driven than ever before and to stay relevant and competitive, you must be too.
+If you haven’t already, now is the time to invest in becoming the eco-friendly, environmentally-aware ecommerce business that consumers want.